Skip to main content

 Files.com automatically ends FTP sessions that remain idle for more than 60 seconds to conserve server resources.
 Most clients handle this gracefully, but some may not.

 If your client disconnects or errors out after being idle, enable a keepalive feature.
 Sending a null packet or lightweight command every 30 seconds prevents the connection from timing out.
-Clients will still complete transfers in progress and reconnect automatically for new commands.
-Keepalives ensure your session stays active and stable during longer workflows.
+Clients still complete transfers in progress and reconnect automatically for new commands.
+Keepalives keep your session active and stable during longer workflows.